 It might seem like you’re just paying an extra fee without clear benefits.
 However, mortgage insurance opens up the possibility of owning a home without needing a huge amount of cash upfront.
 For many, this is the key to buying a home sooner rather than later.

-While mortgage insurance does add to your costs, it also plays a crucial role in making home loans accessible for those who don’t have a big down payment saved up.
+While mortgage insurance does add to your costs, it also plays an important role in making home loans accessible for those who don’t have a big down payment saved up.
 It’s a small price to pay for the chance to own your dream home.

 How Mortgage Insurance Works